FrancoVazza/JULIA/tutorial.md

     	Pkg.add(“ImageView”)  #image filtering/manipulation

-#PARALLEL
+# GOING PARALLEL

+ (missing - based on DistributedArrays)

-#OPTIMIZING AND MAKING IT FASTER
+# OPTIMIZING AND MAKING IT FASTER

 See useful guides here
 http://www.stochasticlifestyle.com/7-julia-gotchas-handle/
 http://www.stochasticlifestyle.com/optimizing-julia-performance-practical-example/
 http://www.exegetic.biz/blog/2015/10/monthofjulia-day-37-fourier-techniques/

+The key step to optimize is to time your code!
+ - place multiple tic() and toc() in your code
+ - use @time to time simple functions

-General rules (might be subject to revision with experience...) when possible, wrap the code into functions → this allows the compiler to know where the types cannot change and to best speed up. be consistent with the type of variables throughout the code; never implicitly change from integer to float or else → this would speed up the code 10-fold;
+General rules (might be subject to revision with experience...)
+-when possible, wrap the code into functions → this allows the compiler to know where the types cannot change and to best speed up.
+-be consistent with the type of variables throughout the code; never implicitly change from integer to float or else → this would speed up the code 10-fold;
-find “type instabilities” with @code_warntype in front of  the call of your function (this works only if your function is “small enough” for Julia to anlayze).
-Example:   @code_warntype div(vx,vy,vz)... declare all possible variables as constant → huge speedup pay attention to how equations are computed.
+-avoid and find “type instabilities” with @code_warntype in front of  the call of your function (this works only if your function is “small enough” for Julia to anlayze).
+Example:   @code_warntype div(vx,vy,vz)...
+-declare all possible variables as constant → huge speedup -pay attention to how equations are computed.
-Don't vectorise (unlike many other languages).
+-Don't vectorise (unlike many other languages).
 Well written loops are much faster.
-Use the broadcast “.” syntax → x .= x .+ f.(x) is much faster than x=x+f.(x) [f is a function and x a vector], although they do the same thing, because the first equates ot a element by element loop.
+-Use the broadcast “.” syntax → x .= x .+ f.(x) is much faster than x=x+f.(x) [f is a function and x a vector], although they do the same thing, because the first equates ot a element by element loop.

-	Use Optim

-	Use Devectorize
+-	Use Optim   (at least try to see if any speedup occurs)

+-	Use Devectorize  (at least try to see if any speedup occurs)

-put @inbounds in front of loops where you are sure all indices are not exceeding the limits → it makes the compiler skipping this check;
+- place @inbounds in front of loops where you are sure all indices are not exceeding the limits → it makes the compiler skipping this check;
-use @simd before (indipendent) loops, @fastmath in front of operations don't use temporary arrays
+- use @simd before (indipendent) loops,
+- use @fastmath in front of operations (but always check for mathematical consistenty of results as this involves approximations)
+- don't use temporary arrays